JLBlk/Zen-Themes/SuperPins/README.md

 # SuperPins

-This **Zen theme** elevates your experience with pinned tabs and the tab bar in general by making some UI changes, inspired by the favorites in Arc.
+This **Zen Mod** elevates your experience with pinned tabs and the tab bar in general by making some UI changes.

 ![image](https://github.com/user-attachments/assets/ca671bae-590a-4ab8-9da5-13dab1369da7)